 To clean the other two Luger knockoffs, you have either a button to push or a pin to rotate, and that’s pretty much it.
 Baddabing, baddaboom, you’re done.

-The Buckmark requires you to remove the slide bridge which is annoying enough by itself but it also means you need tools, yes tools, plural, to take the thing down.
+The Buckmark requires you to remove the slide bridge which is annoying enough by itself.
+But it also means you need tools, yes tools, plural, to take the thing down.

-Of course, the Buckmark also excels in other areas, and like just about every mag-fed gun on this list, comes in a 10+1 capacity, and like the Mark IV and the victory, it also comes with a 5.5 inch bull barrel.
+Of course, the Buckmark also excels in other areas.
+Like just about every mag-fed gun on this list, it comes in a 10+1 capacity and a 5.5-inch bull barrel.

 Check out all the best Buckmark Upgrades.
 And here’s how it shoots…fully upgraded:

-4. Walther P22 QD
+4. Walther P22

-The legendary Walther P22 was noted for it’s awesome trigger, clean design, and tactical styling.
+The legendary Walther P22 was noted for its awesome trigger, clean design, and tactical styling.

-Best of all, the P22 is a DA/SA pistol so you have that second-strike capability if you have a light primer strike, which is a common issue with .22LR ammo.
+Best of all, the P22 is a DA/SA pistol so you have that second-strike capability if you have a light primer strike — which is a common issue with .22 LR ammo.

 Honestly, this is the gun I’d have if I could only own one from this list.

 Check out our full review of the P22.